WHAT YOU NEED TO KNOW ABOUT ELMIRON

 HOW CAN WE HELP

 If you have used Elmiron and have suffered maculopathy, an eye disorder affecting the light sensitive part retina, you may have a legal claim.
-If you would like more information about your legal options, please give us a call at 800.887.8029 or fill out our free case review on the right.
+If you would like more information about your legal options, please give us a call at 800.887.8029 or fill out a short form to receive our FREE Elmiron Info Packet.
 All consultations are free and confidential.

 Elmiron, manufactured by Janssen Pharmaceuticals, is a prescription medication used to treat interstitial cystitis, which is often referred to as known as painful bladder syndrome.
 This disorder most frequently affects women and can cause chronic pelvic pain and the sensation of needing to go to the bathroom more often.